As generative and emerging AI systems become embedded within professional infrastructure, the question is no longer whether to adopt them.

 Who This Is For

-- Educators and academic leaders
+- educators and academic leaders

-- Researchers and research managers
+- researchers and research managers

-- Digital education specialists
+- digital education specialists

-- Policy and governance professionals
+- policy and governance professionals

-- Public-sector leaders
+- public-sector leaders

-It is for those who recognise that AI integration is not merely technical — it is structural, ethical, and institutional.
+It is designed for those who recognise that AI adoption is not merely technical.

 → Read our perspective on AI capability and the future of work